Ceasing employment

 Ceasing employment FAQs

-Following the announcement of the ministerial reshuffle, impacted staff can access FAQs and PWSS Travel and Leave Forms via the PWSS website - Resources menu – Support for Offices.
+Following the result of the Federal election staff who will be ceasing employment may access FAQs and travel and leave forms via the PWSS website, under Resources and Support for Offices.

 We acknowledge this may be a challenging time and would like to remind staff that HR and counselling support can be accessed through the PWSS by phoning 1800 747 977.